 Here’s a good way to get them started:

-- Set up an automated email to welcome new members, and guide them to the community
+- Set up an automated email (or a marketing automation campaign) to welcome new members, and guide them to the community

 - Create a community discussion thread called “New to the Community–Introduce Yourself Here” or something similar